 Unfortunately 2012 saw massive flooding in the area which devastated many homes and businesses including the vineyard, the local community pulled together to re-open the doors.

-In July 2018 local husband and wife team Kate and Nick Shepherd purchased the winery after it had been closed.
-They have since been working hard to bring the much loved property back to it's former glory in hopes the vineyard will once again be a place for friends, families and fond memories.
+In 2018 a local husband and wife team Kate and Nick Shepherd purchased the winery after it had been closed.
+They have since been working tirelessly to bring the much loved property back to it's former glory.